-Cholangiocarcinoma is an uncommon form of primary liver cancer, making up 10–15% of all primary liver cancers worldwide.
-It is also known as bile duct cancer and starts in the cells lining the ducts that carry bile between the liver, gall bladder and bowel.
-The symptoms are similar to those of HCC.
+Bile duct cancer (cholangiocarcinoma) is an uncommon form of primary liver cancer, making up 10–15% of all primary liver cancers worldwide.
+It starts in the cells lining the ducts that carry bile between the liver, gall bladder and bowel.
+Symptoms are similar to those of hepatocellular carcinoma (HCC).

 Learn more about: